 Central bank adoption

-Central banks around the world hold approximately 36,000 tonnes of gold as reserves.
-In 2022 and 2023, central banks bought gold at the fastest pace in decades, driven largely by countries looking to diversify away from the U.S. dollar.
-China, Poland, Turkey, India, and others have been steadily adding to their gold reserves.
-This institutional demand creates a durable price floor that most other assets don't have.
+Central banks hold roughly 36,000 tonnes of gold as reserves.
+In 2022 and 2023, they bought at the fastest pace in decades.
+China, Poland, Turkey, and India have all been adding steadily, largely to reduce their dependence on the U.S. dollar.
+That institutional demand creates a price floor most other assets lack.

 Low volatility (relatively)

-Gold's annual volatility has historically ranged from 15-20%.
-That's significantly lower than Bitcoin, equities, or most commodities.
-For capital preservation (protecting purchasing power without stomach-churning drawdowns), gold has a track record that is hard to argue with.
+Gold's annual volatility has historically ranged from 15-20%, well below Bitcoin, equities, and most commodities.
 Gold's worst annual decline in the last 50 years was roughly 33% (1981).
-Bitcoin has experienced 50-80% drawdowns in multiple cycles.
+Bitcoin has dropped 50-80% in multiple cycles.
+If you need to preserve purchasing power without gut-wrenching drawdowns, gold's record is strong.

 Gold at a Glance (2026) Total above-ground supply: ~218,000 tonnes